8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - HTTP is used only for sending RPC requests to the cluster, typically during the Connect and Retry phases.
 - WebRTC is utilized for sending and receiving media streams, as well as RPC and event communication after establishing a connection.
+- Each client will have sender tracks and receiver tracks to handle media streams.
+Senders are responsible for sending media streams to the server, while receivers are used to receive media streams from the server.
+Both senders and receivers can be paused, resumed, or switched to another source.
+There are two types of senders: audio and video, and two types of receivers: audio and video.
+Each sender and receiver is assigned a unique ID by the client, such as 'audio_1', 'audio_2', 'video_1', 'video_2', and it does not need to be unique with other clients.

+We have some terms:

+- **_Sender_**: A sender is a track that sends media to the server.
+It can be an audio or video track.
+- **_Receiver_**: A receiver is a track that receives media from the server.
+It can be an audio or video track.
+- **_Source_**: A source that the receiver is pinned to.
+It can be a audio or video.
+Source is identify by a pair peer_id and track_id.
+- **_Peer_**: A peer is a client that is connected to the server.
+- **_Room_**: A room is a group of peers that are connected to the same server.
+- **_Conn_**: A connection is a WebRTC connection between the client and the server.
+- **_Feature_**: A feature is a set of advance functionalities that the client can use.
+For example, mix-minus, chat, ...

 ## 4.1 HTTP Request/Response format

 **Request and Response Format**